 6. See Iljumun (One Pillar Gate)

 Iljumun (One Pillar Gate) is the colorful and large main gate into holy Jogyesa Temple.
 Daeungjeon (Main Dharma Hall), can be seen in the background.
-The name derives from the single, horizontal post, which symbolizes one mind.
+The name is derived from the single, horizontal post, that symbolizes one mind.
 It is said that when people walk through, all scattered minds become one.

 The signboard at the top of indicates the status of the Jogyesa as being the Head Temple of Korean Buddhism.
 The signboard was inaugurated in October 2007.
 After passing through the gate, you will arrive at a large Daeungjeon (Main Dharma Hall).
 Outside the hall are two trees, Baeksong (Lacebark Pine Tree) and the Chinese Scholar Tree.